- All things equal, more qualified traffic equals more leads, customers, and revenue.

 Most importantly, provide real value for your audience.
 Spammy content won’t earn you traffic, and it could even put a stain on your brand reputation.

 30. Steal traffic from competitors

 Want to steal traffic directly from your competitors?
-Here are a few strategies you can employ.
+Use these techniques.